Key points about caffeine

 • anxiety and/or panic attacks which can be triggered or made worse

-• interactions with some medicines.
-Check with your pharmacist or doctor to see if the medicines you are taking could interact with caffeine.
+• interactions with some medicines (eg antidepressants) – check with your pharmacist or doctor to see if the medicines you're taking could interact with caffeine.

-To curb your caffeine habit, try decaf tea or coffee, or herbal teas that don’t contain caffeine.
+To curb your caffeine habit, try decaf tea or coffee, or herbal teas that don’t contain caffeine such as peppermint, camomile, berry, or lemon and ginger.

 Caffeine(external link) Food Standards Australia NZ, 2023